Pere Ubu

-Pere Ubu is an American rock group formed in Cleveland, Ohio, in 1975.
-The band had a variety of long-term and recurring band members, with singer David Thomas being the only member staying throughout the band's lifetime.
-They released their debut album The Modern Dance in 1978 and followed with several more LPs before disbanding in 1982.
-Thomas reformed the group in 1987, continuing to record and tour.
+Pere Ubu is an American rock band formed in Cleveland, Ohio, in September 1975.
+The band had a variety of lineup changes, with singer and songwriter David Thomas remaining the sole constant.
+In December 1975, they released their debut single 30 Seconds Over Tokyo, and later their debut album The Modern Dance in 1978.
+After several more releases they disbanded in 1982, only to reform in 1987.
+Thomas remained active, recording and touring until his death on April 23, 2025.